kamalbuilds/FVM-Contract/README.md

 ## Core Idea

-The DataDAO contract is build with a vision that, the developers can create their custom Data DAO on top of the DataDAO contract.
+The DataDAO contract is build for a platform where storage providers could bid on proposals.

 ## Functionality and possible customization

 The deal is tracked by the following deal states

     - Proposed
     - Passed
-    - Rejected
     - Active
     - Expired